gleechi/gleechi.github.io/pages/unity/unity_component_vginteractable.md

 ### Global and Local Settings

-You can set the default [grasp Interaction](grasp_interaction.html#grasp-interaction) settings for all objects in the scene globally in VG_SensorConfiguration → Settings → Global Synthesis Method:
+You can set the default [grasp Interaction](grasp_interaction.html#grasp-interaction) settings for all objects in the scene:

 {% include image.html file="unity/unity_vg_settings.png" alt="VG Settings." caption="VG_Settings" %}